hemminger8/vw-starter-kit/README.md

 # VW Starter Kit

 The VW Starter Kit quickly sets you up to create dynamically-resizing, responsive websites (using the vw, or viewport width, CSS unit).
+For a brief explaination of how this works watch my YouTube video: https://www.youtube.com/watch?v=mGCOsB_gF0M

 ## Getting Started